The information in this article is up to date through tax year 2020 (taxes filed in 2021).

-Your income depends on your specific skills (such as athletes, performing artists, accountants, doctors, and dentists)
+Your income depends on your specific skills

 You’re not really a contractor, but you’re not freelance either.
 You provide a specific service that required special training.
 In this case, you could be considered a specified service trade or business.
 Under the Tax Cuts and Jobs Act, you are eligible for the 20% pass-through business deduction, but your income is subject to thresholds.
 Learn about the effects of tax reform on your self-employed deductions.

 You work a full-time job and a part-time side gig

 Even if you only do your side hustle on a part-time basis – just a few hours a day, weeknights only, or a weekend here and there – you are still self-employed for tax purposes.
 If your full-time employer has you complete a Form W-4, you can (and should) include your extra income on the W-4 as well.
 That way your withholdings for income tax and FICA (Social Security and Medicare) will be calculated accurately, and you won’t be hit with a surprise tax bill when you file your return.